With Wildly Different Careers, Laura Dern And Grace Helbig Have Similar Outlook On Brand Work

 The Cannes Lions panel on Sunday, featuring actor Laura Dern and new media hyphenate Grace Helbi,g was billed as a bit of a duel between Classic Hollywood and the YouTube Generation.
 But there certainly was no sense of competition on stage.
 More like mutual respect and an acknowledgement that both are moving towards an as-yet-undefined center in entertainment, where the brands and marketers in the festival audience will certainly play a role.

-It all started with a video montage that played up their differences.
+It all started with a video montage that played up their differences, introduced by panel moderator Marcus Peterzell, partner and executive vice-president of entertainment at Ketchum.
 Starting with a frenetic collection of Helbig’s YouTube content, then a slowed down stroll through Dern’s IMDB page, with clips from some of her memorable performances in films like Jurassic Park, Wild, and TV shows like HBO’s Enlightened and Big Little Lies (ending on a still shot of her in costume for Star Wars VIII: The Last Jedi).

 Answering a question about growing up in Hollywood, Dern said back then part of the brand was the mystique of the actor.
 “You did maybe one magazine cover and the Johnny Carson Show, and that was it,” said Dern.
 “There was no branding.
 And if someone considered you in the world of advertising, which was rare, but they saw it in the 40s and 50s, but the new generation of actor in the 70s, it was about being unreachable or untouchable.
 So it was the thing you didn’t do.
 And obviously that’s changed completely now.”